Yetemgeta-B/Turbolearn/README.md

 python turbolearn_signup.py --clear-cache
 ```

-## 🎨 Customization

-The application now features:
-- A blue color scheme (#3a7ebf) for a professional look
-- Custom application icon that matches the color scheme
-- Responsive and clean user interface

 ## ⚠️ Note

 This tool is for educational purposes only.
 Please respect TurboLearn's terms of service and policies.